apigee/devrel/tools/portable-proxy-deployer/README.md

 --description, Human friendly proxy description
 ```

+## How does this compare to the Apigee Maven Plugin

+The portable deployment utility is implemented as a wrapper for the Apigee Maven
+that simplifies Apigee deployments by eliminating the need for you to create and
+maintain pom files.
+It supports proxy deployments to Apigee Edge, hybrid and X
+products.
+It also provides a Docker container that removes the need for you to
+install Java and Maven and its dependencies on your build machines with m2 cache
+initialised at the time of docker build.

 ## Example usages as a script

-### Secenario: Deploy a proxy on Github to Apigee X / hybrid
+### Scenario: Deploy a proxy straight from Github to Apigee X / hybrid

 ```sh
 ./deploy.sh -g https://github.com/apigee/devrel/tree/main/references/cicd-pipeline/apiproxy \